"What're you talking about?! What island casing?!" Kiko demanded from Lone but she just smiled.

 "It's a stymer," she answered with a robotic expression.
 "It inhibits Mechanites from communicating with electrical devices."
 She rubbed her wrist where it used to be.

-"Those shady racers had something like that?"
+"Those black racers had something like that?"

 "They had help from other Mechanites which I encountered on my way to save Cashel…"

 She turned around to resume control of the flight deck.
 It was still too fresh in our minds to mention Cashel so casually.

 I tried to change the subject, "So, where are we going now?"